See the sidebar for some new information about FAIRMOUNT (working title), a novel about the Other, whoever that is.

 This manifold nature of the book delights me; it accurately reflects how everyone routinely overlooks the infinite possibilities folded up in every instant.

 And all because maybe there are other ways to think.
-But without direction how can anyone know which ideas are important?
-As Con Manos, narrator of Worthy of This Great City, says:
+Can you or should you?
+Only without direction, without agreement, how can anyone know which ideas are important?
+As Con Manos, the narrator of Worthy of This Great City, says:

 “…even back then I realized most of philosophy is basically crap.
 Look at Kant and Hume; it’s just simplified shit wrapped up in dense layers of jargon.
 Validity is determined by timing and credentials, that’s all there is to it.
 Value’s all in the packaging, otherwise no one will notice except to mock.”